Waleedmohammed/Playwright_Java_springboot/README.md

 ## How To Run Tests

+1. Configure your preferred test browser and all Webdriver config from
+   * application-chrome-test.properties
+   * application-firefox-test.properties

+2. Choose your spring profile from application.properties
+   * spring.profiles.active = (chrome,firefox)

-1. To run Cucumber test suite from command line just run ``` mvn clean test ``` from your terminal/cmd from root directory
+3. To run Cucumber test suite from command line just run ``` mvn clean test ``` from your terminal/cmd from root directory
    * The HTML report is generated automatically in the path target/cucumber-report.html
      ![Report sample](https://github.com/Waleedmohammed/QAChallenge_Verivox/blob/master/CucumberReport.png)

    * Logs also printed in terminal/cmd with a human readable language

-2. If you would like to run non cucumber Tests ,
+4. If you would like to run non cucumber Tests ,
    * Enable related Plugin in pom file , it is already there and disabled at the moment
    * run ``` mvn clean test -Pdsl-tests ```
    * The HTML report is generated automatically in the path ./Report.html